I implemented a simple socks5 proxy in C using basic Unix socket APIs recently[1], here are some tips I learned from it.

 The so-called big endian byte order put the most significant byte first, while the so-called little endian byte order put the least significant byte first.

-For example, 443 is the default port for HTTPs, its binary form in bits is 00000001 10111011 or 1bb in hexadecimal form.
+is the default port for HTTPs, its binary

 The port field takes 2 bytes in the socks5 packet.

-Some host is little endian byte order, we can convert received network data with htons function, or ntohs to do the opposite when sending data through the network.
+Some host is little endian byte order, we can convert received network data with

+These are big topics that impact the performance.
+There are two basic questions here: 1.
+How to handle multiple requests at the same time.
 A thread or process can be created per request or use multiplexing mechanism within a single process.

 Besides a thread per request model, you can explore more advanced and complicated thread model, for example a few thread to receive packet from network and some other threads to do the work required by each request.